polterguy/phosphorusfive/README.md

 Phosphorus Five is a Web Operating System for developing complex and rich Ajax centric web apps.
 Its _"Hello World"_, can be found in the [application-startup.hl](/core/p5.webapp/application-startup.hl) Hyperlambda file.

-Notice, the primary documentation for Phosphorus Five can be found [here](https://github.com/polterguy/phosphorusfive-dox).
-This README is just intended to give you a teaser of some of its features.
+This README is intended to give you a teaser of some of its features.
 An example of some Hyperlambda is given below.

 ```
 create-widget:foo